US President & British Prime Ministers; A Comparison | For CSS, PMS, UPSC and Other Competitive Exams

 years unless impeached earlier by the Congress, but it is a very difficult

-The British Prime Minister, on the-other hand, depends
+and impracticable procedure. | The British Prime Minister, on the-other hand, depends

 for his term of office upon House of Commons.
 He continues in office as long